Breathing Problems Solved

 - what is the main purpose of breathing retraining

-- why overbreathing (or deep unconscious breathing pattern) reduces cell oxygen content
+– why over-breathing (or a deep, unconscious breathing pattern) reduces oxygen content on the cellular level

-- what are the normal breathing pattern and ideal breathing pattern
+– what normal breathing patterns and the ideal breathing pattern look like

-- how should we breathe for maximum cell oxygen content
+– how to breathe for maximum cell oxygen content

-- what are the carbon dioxide uses in the human body, etc.
+– what are the carbon dioxide uses in the human body

 - which lifestyle factors make breathing heavier (deeper and/or faster)

-- which lifestyle factors make breathing lighter (more shallow and slower)
+– which lifestyle factors make breathing lighter (shallower and slower)

-These are the reasons why there are so many web pages on this website.
+While they are not difficult to understand, these topics require you to invest time in order to understand and apply the fundamental principles.
+That’s why there are so many pages on this website.
 They are created for you!

 Module 4.
 Learn the Emergency Procedure